tlind15/SCM_543/README.md

 ##(Project Name)

 We are **Team LRH** and this project is a source code management system made from scratch.
 It is being done as a project for **CECS 543 Section 2** (Advanced Software Engineering) at CSU Long Beach.
-The current functionallity allows for the user to give a folder they would like to create a repo from and where they would like that repo to be located.
+The current functionallity allows for the user to pass in a folder they would like to create a repo from and where they would like that repo to be located.
 Whenever the user creates a repo that will be logged to a manifest file located at the top level directory of their repo.
 We provide an easy to use GUI that prompts users for these inputs and displays manifest files to them.

 **Authors**
 - Thomas Lindblom (tlindblomjr@gmail.com)